Rector's Assessor

 About the Rector's Assessor

-How My Position Affects You
+How the Rector Assessor Affects You

 A core element of accurately representing the student body at the highest governing level of the University is regular and comprehensive consultation, as well as co-creation of initiatives with students.